robertdfrench/ifuncd-up/README.md

 features in ways that aren't specific to OpenBSD.
 This is what allows SSH to work on platforms like Linux, macOS, FreeBSD, and even Windows.

 But it doesn't stop there.
 Some operating systems apply further customization beyond what OpenSSH Portable provides.
-For example, Apple adds the [`--apple-use-keychain`][github] flag to `ssh-add` to help it integrate with the macOS password manager.
+For example, Apple adds the [`--apple-use-keychain`][keith] flag to `ssh-add` to help it integrate with the macOS password manager.

 In the case of CVE-2024-3094, Fedora and Debian maintained their own [SystemD patches][biebl] for their forks of OpenSSH in order to fix a